-Description The subjects comprise a semi detached one and two storey ex Local Authority owned dwelling house.
-Accommodation Ground Floor: entrance porch, inner hallway, living room, kitchen and bathroom.
-First Floor: landing, three bedrooms and WC.
-Gross internal floor area (m2) 91.
-Neighbourhood and location The subjects are located within a residential area of similar type dwellings and afford ready access to local facilities within the nearest town of Thurso.
-Age Built circa 1955.
-Weather Dry and bright.
+Description The subjects comprise a traditional detached 1 and 11⁄2 storey croft house.
+Accommodation Ground Floor - Entrance porch, inner hallway, living room, kitchen/breakfast area, study with bedroom off and bathroom.
+First Floor - Landing and 2 bedrooms.
+Gross internal floor area (m2) 75 excluding porch.
+Neighbourhood and location The subjects are located in the rural crofting township of Strathan a short distance from the village of Skerray and the nearer larger village of Tongue which is some 7 miles by road.
+The property benefits from views to surrounding countryside and sections of coast line.
+Age Built circa 1900.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-One rendered chimney stack is provided which is shared.
+Two masonry chimney stacks are provided one of which has dry dash harl finish and one with wet dash render finish.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.